Sleeping Better In the Cards?

 Sleeping Less Than 5 Hours?

-A study in the American Heart Association looked at over 47,000 young to middle-aged adults who partook in a sleep survey and advanced coronary lesion / stiffness tests, found that those who sleep 5 or less hours per day had 50% more coronary artery calcium than those who slept 7 hours!
+A study in the American Heart Association looked at over 47,000 young to middle-aged adults who partook in a sleep survey and advanced coronary lesion/stiffness tests, found that those who sleep 5 or fewer hours per day had 50% more coronary artery calcium than those who slept 7 hours!

 Likewise, it also found that those who sleep 9+ hours had 70% more coronary calcium than those who slept 7 hours!

-When it comes to sleep quality, those who reported having poor sleep quality had 20% more coronary calcium then those who self-reported has having good, quality sleep!
+When it comes to sleep quality, those who reported having poor sleep quality had 20% more coronary calcium than those who self-reported as having good, quality sleep!

 Dr. Yoosoo Chang explained, “Adults with poor sleep quality have stiffer arteries than those who sleep seven hours a day or had good sleep quality.
 Overall, we saw the lowest levels of vascular disease in adults sleeping seven hours a day and reporting good sleep quality.”